Short-Term Bursitis Treatment

 - Don’t carry heavy packages or loads that strain your shoulders.
 Use a cart, wagon, or dolly to move heavy items.

 - Be careful when you lift anything heavy.
 Don’t risk damage to your elbows or shoulders.
 Ask for help.

 - Work with a physical therapist to learn safe ways to use your joints for normal activities.
-He can also show you exercises that keep your joints strong and flexible.
+They can also show you exercises that keep your joints strong and flexible.

 - Repeated movements can cause sore joints.
 Take breaks and rest your elbows or shoulders.
 Change workouts or sports to avoid repeat movements.